 5G is the fifth generation of cellular networks which will bring new opportunities for people, businesses and corporations through faster speed, higher traffic capacity, low-latency communications and enhanced positioning.
-The applications of this technology range across drone delivery, self-driving machines, cargo logistics, augmented reality, Internet of Things, remote education, telemedicine solutions, environmental monitoring and smart cities.
+The applications of this technology range across drone delivery, self-driving vehicles, cargo logistics, augmented reality, Internet of Things, remote education, telemedicine solutions, environmental monitoring and smart cities.

 ESA’s role in 5G development

-Starting with 2016, the ESA 5G GNSS Task Force within Horizon 2020 took the initiative to shape the support of high-accuracy positioning services in 4G and 5G networks.
+Starting in 2016, the ESA 5G GNSS Task Force within Horizon 2020 took the initiative to shape the support of high-accuracy positioning services in 4G and 5G networks.
 During the last years ESA became a constant presence to 3rd Generation Partnership Project (3GPP), where it joined forces with the telecommunication community and several European GNSS companies to achieve an optimal inclusion of European GNSS into 5G worldwide standards.
 This work is expected to continue during the next years and is focused on adding integrity features to the already supported high-accuracy positioning enabled by GNSS.

 ESA’s funding opportunities and calls

 There are several funding opportunities as part of the Telecommunications 5G Strategic Programme Line:

 - 5G SPL Essential Technologies Calls address development of key advanced technology building blocks of future integrated terrestrial and satellite 5G networks

 - 5G Product and Technology Calls address the development of new satellite products and services

 - 5G application and services calls.
 The ESA Business Applications and Space Solutions (BASS) programme in co-ordination with the 5G SPL is currently funding several feasibility studies and projects that demonstrate the added value of 5G in providing ubiquitous 5G coverage as enabler to new applications and business models in transport, smart cities, safety and security domains